githubtraining/reviewing-a-pull-request/responses/01_intro.md

 To continue in the course, I would like you to assign yourself to this issue.
 Assignees on issues and pull requests let other team members know who is responsible for making sure an issue or pull request is completed in an easily accessible and visual manner.

+## Pull Requests Reviews 101

+The act of reviewing a pull request is an opportunity to examine the changes another contributor has made to a repository.
+While reviewing a pull request you can extrapolate how another contributor solved a problem which is an awesome opportunity to learn more about how the repository code functions and how they develop.
+Whether the pull request is merged into the project, a pull request review is a great learning opportunity for you!

 ### :keyboard: Activity: Assign yourself to this issue

 1. On the right side of the screen, click the `assign yourself` text under the **Assignees** section.